zulfachafidz/taniku-apk/README.md

 ![Taniku App Logo](<https://github.com/zulfachafidz/taniku-apk/blob/main/assets/images/tani.jpg>)

-## Deskripsi
+## Description

-Taniku App adalah aplikasi media sosial yang dirancang khusus untuk para petani.
-Dibangun menggunakan Python dengan framework Kivy, aplikasi ini memberikan platform bagi petani untuk berbagi informasi tentang hasil panen, memasarkan produk pertanian, dan berinteraksi dengan sesama petani.
-Taniku App juga menyediakan fitur-fitur menarik seperti Marketplace, Premium (termasuk bootcamp pertanian dan acara-acara khusus), Chat, dan Reels.
+Taniku App is a social media application specially designed for farmers.
+Built using Python with the Kivy framework, this application provides a platform for farmers to share information about harvests, market agricultural products, and interact with fellow farmers.
+Taniku App also provides interesting features such as Marketplace, Premium (including agricultural bootcamps and special events), Chat, and Reels.

-## Fitur Utama
+## Main feature

-1. **Marketplace**: Tempat untuk memasarkan dan menjual hasil panen serta peralatan pertanian.
+1. **Marketplace**: A place to market and sell crops and agricultural equipment.
-2. **Premium**: Menyediakan akses ke konten eksklusif seperti bootcamp pertanian dan acara-acara khusus.
+2. **Premium**: Provides access to exclusive content such as farming bootcamps and special events.
-3. **Chat**: Membuka ruang obrolan untuk berinteraksi dan berbagi pengetahuan antara petani.
+3. **Chat**: Opens a chat room for interaction and knowledge sharing between farmers.
-4. **Reels**: Fitur berbagi video singkat untuk menampilkan kehidupan sehari-hari di dunia pertanian.
+4. **Reels**: Short video sharing feature to show daily life in the world of agriculture.

-## Persyaratan
+## Condition

 - Python 3.10.
 - Kivy Framework.
 - KivyMD Framework.
 - Watchdog.

-## Instalasi
+## Instalation

-1. Clone repositori ini:
+1. Clone this repository:

     ```bash
     git clone https://github.com/zulfachafidz/taniku-apk.git
     ```

-2. Masuk ke direktori proyek:
+2. Go to the project directory:

     ```bash
     cd taniku-apk
     ```

-3. Instal dependensi:
+3. Install dependencies:

     ```bash
     pip install kivy